 Decreasing hail storm severity is very important, but more recently, the focus has been more directed at drought stricken areas and the possibilities of increasing rainfall.
 Current research is looking into replacing the use of silver iodide with a catalyst which creates precipitation in an easier, more effective manner.

 The use of nanotechnologies alongside with other chemicals is set for exploration, seeking increased efficiency and more environmentally friendly options.
-Silver is toxic to some organisms, so this could very well be a shutterstock_291381668great step in the right direction.
+Silver is toxic to some organisms, so this could very well be a great step in the right direction.

 There is also the monetary side to consider and according to a study performed by Texas A&M, if seeding could increase rainfall by just 1 inch per year, a return of $19 could be seen for every dollar spent.